ruoxinli94/Code-Practice/SQL tips/InterviewQuestions1.md

 #### Q1..What is the difference between DELETTE and TRUNCATE statements?
 	Delete:
 		1. Delete command is used to delete a row in a table
-		2. You can rollback data aster using delete statement
+		2. You can rollback data after using delete statement
 			i.
 Need to begin a transaction in order to rollback
 		3. It is a DML command
 		4. It is slower than truncate statement